 Once a person has been issued a passport -- or a server has been issued a certificate -- these credentials can be presented with a signature as proof of identity.
 This kind of CA certificate validation occurs every time a user browses a Secure-Sockets-Layer-protected website.
-When validating the Web server's certificate, the browser also checks the issuing CA's signature.
+When validating the web server's certificate, the browser also checks the issuing CA's signature.
 This check usually passes because public-facing websites tend to have CA certificates from one of the trusted root CAs that are configured by default into every operating system.

-The importance of trusted CA certificates
+The importance of trusted root certificates

 A far better option is for IT to explicitly add a trusted CA certificate to employee devices, configuring applications to recognize and trust servers that prove their identity using your company's CA certificates.
 In this way, IT can permit secure connections to trustworthy servers without throwing the door wide open.

-Web distribution: Direct employees to a Web page where your CA certificate is posted.
+Web distribution certificate: Direct employees to a webpage where your CA certificate is posted.
 Any user who clicks on the certificate file URL will launch a dialog similar to that described above.
-Although this method is also vulnerable to phishing, it can be strengthened by hosting the CA certificate on a secure website, and you can advise users to ensure that they reach the legitimate website before downloading your certificate by logging into a corporate Web portal first, for example.
+Although this method is also vulnerable to phishing, it can be strengthened by hosting the CA certificate on a secure website, and you can advise users to ensure that they reach the legitimate website before downloading your certificate by logging into a corporate web portal first, for example.

 A list of TLS Trusted Server Names may also be included to tell iOS devices specifically which WLAN servers they should trust, and "allowUntrustedTLSPrompt" may be included in profiles to stop users from accepting connections to untrusted HTTPS servers.

-You can associate any certificates obtained via SCEP with Exchange, VPN or Wi-Fi configuration payloads described above, and it's done by including SCEP Payloads in configuration profiles to retrieve client certificates from SCEP servers.
+You can associate any certificates obtained via SCEP with Exchange, VPN or Wi-Fi configuration payloads described above, and it's done by including SCEP payloads in configuration profiles to retrieve client certificates from SCEP servers.
 A SCEP payload includes your company's SCEP server URL, along with any optional values such as the name of the CA and the client's X.500 subject name.